Introduction

 Term: Selector

 Description: A selector is the element to which we apply a CSS rule.
 A CSS rule can have one or more selectors.
-If we have more than one rules, then we need to separate them by a comma.

 Example: The following rule has one selector: the para element (identified by the p tag).